 How many days do you need in Athens?#

 3-4 days covers the highlights well.
-5-7 days allows for day trips and deeper exploration.
+5-7 days allows for day trips and deeper neighborhood exploration.
+I’d honestly say 4 days is the sweet spot for most people.

 What can you do in Athens for free?#